Exact Gaussian Moment Matching for Residual Networks: a Second-Order Method: Introduction

-\textbf{Related work: analytical approximation.} For certain activation functions including ReLU and GeLU, the mean and the diagonal of the covariance matrix can be computed explicitly, but (prior to this paper) there is no closed-form known for off-diagonal covariances of a hidden layer.
-Some works set them to zero---the mean-field assumption \citep{huber_bayesian_2020,goulet_tractable_2021,wagner_kalman_2022,rui_li_streamlining_2025,bergna_post-hoc_2025,akgul_deterministic_2025,rui_li_streamlining_2025}. \citet{bibi_analytic_2018} uses an analytical approximation around zero mean, and \citet{wu_deterministic_2019} uses an analytical approximation around infinite mean.
+For certain activation functions including ReLU and GeLU, the mean and the diagonal of the covariance matrix can be computed explicitly, but (prior to this paper) there is no closed-form known for off-diagonal covariances of a hidden layer.
+Some works take the mean-field assumption by setting them to zero \citep{huber_bayesian_2020,goulet_tractable_2021,wagner_kalman_2022,rui_li_streamlining_2025,bergna_post-hoc_2025,akgul_deterministic_2025,rui_li_streamlining_2025}. \citet{bibi_analytic_2018} uses an analytical approximation around zero mean, and \citet{wu_deterministic_2019} uses an analytical approximation around infinite mean.
 For the logistic activation function \(\sigma(x) = (1 + e^{-x})^{-1}\); \citet{astudillo_propagation_2011,abdelaziz_uncertainty_2015}, and \citet{huber_bayesian_2020} approximate \(\sigma\) with another function having closed-form Gaussian moments, such as a piecewise exponential function or a rescaled Normal CDF \(\Phi\).
 Table~\ref{tab:activation-functions} catalogs the literature on moment approximations for activation functions.
 We exemplify the failure modes of the above methods by giving single-hidden-layer counterexamples in \S\ref{sec:adversariality}.

-For a general activation function, \citet{wright_analytic_2024} uses a Fourier transform to derive the exact mean and covariance matrix of a general activation function as a formal power series in \(\rho\), the inter-neuron correlation.
-The series must be truncated, as each coefficient needs to be derived by hand.
+In these prior works, the primary reason for taking the distributional restrictions is to get around the apparent intractability of \(\mathbb R^2\) improper integrals which arise in moment matching.
+For example, \citet{wu_deterministic_2019} expands the covariance to second order around degenerate cases \(\mu=0\) or \(\mu=\infty\).
+The \(\mu=0\) case, frequently encountered in neural network Gaussian Process (NNGP) literature \citep{han_fast_2022}, allows the simplification of two-dimensional integrals using polar coordinates.
+For a general activation function, \citet{wright_analytic_2024} uses a Fourier transform to derive the exact mean and covariance matrix of the output as a formal power series in inter-neuron correlation \(\rho \approx 0\).
+The series, however, must be truncated, as each coefficient needs to be derived algebraically by hand.
+In this paper, we eschew the \(\mathbb{R}^2\) setup altogether by working with probabilistic properties of Gaussian measure, such as the Stein's integration-by-parts identity and the Gaussian ODE \(\phi'(x) = -x \phi(x)\).

-Our work supersedes the ReLU, GeLU, and Heaviside moment derivations of \citet{frey_variational_1999,bibi_analytic_2018,wu_deterministic_2019,huber_bayesian_2020,akgul_deterministic_2025,wright_analytic_2024}, as well as the sine moment derivations of \citet{sitzmann_implicit_2020} by virtue of being exact on single layers.
-While we do not have exact integrals for the logistic sigmoid function, we do for \(\Phi\), which is a similarly shaped function.\footnote{In fact, \citet{huber_bayesian_2020} proposes to train a network using logistic activation and compute its moments using a \(\Phi\) surrogate network.
-Our numerical experiments simply train a \(\Phi\) network directly.}